Tesfaldet22/Tesfaldet22/README.md

 ## Hello, i'm Tesfaldet Fesshiai(He/Him)
-## 🔭 I’m currently working on my bachelors degree at the university of Minnesota
+## I’m currently working on my bachelors degree at the university of Minnesota
+## Currently persuing a career in networking
-## 📫 How to reach me: Tfesshiai001@gmail.com
+## How to reach me: Tfesshiai001@gmail.com

 <!--
 **Tesfaldet22/Tesfaldet22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.